 FAST for Employment

 The Focusing Access on Skills and Training (FAST) for Employment program is a time-limited, federally funded program of ILRC Thunder Bay.
-Currently, this program's end date is March 31, 2022.
-ILRC Thunder Bay reapplies for funding as calls for proposals are announced.
-Each time this program is renewed by a new round of possible funding, aspects of the program may change.
+We have just began a new, 3-year project on April 3, 2023 and is set to conclude on March 31, 2026!
+This is exciting news for the many persons with disabilities in our community who are committed to becoming employed.
 The FAST Program assists a limited number of eligible, suitable participants to gain the skills to help themselves become employed.

-Program Team: The program team is comprised of Program Lead Emily Bailey, Kerry Youmans and Carolyn Whipp - Outreach and Community Engagement; under the coordination of Jennie Gibbons.
+Program Team: The program team is comprised of Program Lead Emily Bailey, Kerry Youmans and Caro Whipp - Outreach and Community Engagement; under the coordination of Jennie Gibbons.
 They bring a comfortable and genuine approach to working with you while assisting you to become employed.
 We partner with you directly and even though you may wish to include those that already support you, our mandate is to work with you, ensuring you are in control of your employment path.
 We encourage you to work with the FAST program independently, and that the choices you make are your own.

 To participate in our FAST for Employment program, it is imperative that you are ready to make the commitment to yourself to become employed.
 You must agree to work with us directly and stay in regular contact with us so that we can provide you with the best possible service.
 We're here to assist you in helping yourself; expecting you to be an equal partner and putting in the effort it may take to become successfully employed.